 Over the years, Jupiter Ridge’s (formerly Oak Savanna’s) gourmet mushrooms have found their way to many a plate in local restaurants such as Share, Basta, Pullman Bar and Diner, and Clinton Street Social Club in Iowa City; the Palisades Cafe in Mt.
 Vernon; and Amos Dean’s in Solon, Iowa.
 They have also been available at New Pioneer Co-ops in Iowa City, Coralville, and Cedar Rapids.

-Currently, Jupiter Ridge regularly sells product to restaurants including Cobble Hill Eatery & Dispensary, Map Room, Quarter Barrel Arcade and Brewery, Lightworks Cafe, and many other restaurants in Cedar Rapids; Rodina in the Czech Village; Bohemian Grocer in the NewBo District; Brazen Open Kitchen and other wholesale buyers in Dubuque; Schera’s Algerian Bar and Restaurant in Elkader, Brew & Brew in Dyersville, and expanding to others all the time.
+Currently, Jupiter Ridge regularly sells product to restaurants including Cobble Hill Eatery & Dispensary, Map Room, Quarter Barrel Arcade and Brewery, Lightworks Cafe, and many other restaurants in Cedar Rapids; Rodina in the Czech Village; Brazen Open Kitchen and Park Farm Winery in and near Dubuque; Luna Valley Farm in Decorah, Schera’s Algerian Bar and Restaurant in Elkader, Brew & Brew in Dyersville, Verve Kombucha in Waterloo, and expanding to others all the time.